 2. Tokyo Disney Resort isn’t actually in Tokyo

 The Resort is in the city of Urayasu in Chiba prefecture, which is right next to Tokyo.
 Having the name “Chiba Disney Resort” just doesn’t have the same ring to it.

 You can get here by train (Maihama Station), highway bus or car from the airport, or from other parts of Japan.

 3. Buy your park tickets ahead of time

 Don’t buy your tickets at the gate as that wastes precious time you can spend in the park.
 Tokyo Disney Resort offers tickets for up to 4 consecutive days (you can’t split a multi-day ticket).
-Buy them from the Disney Stores in Japan, on the Official Website, or the easiest way is through Klook for a 1-day or 2-day pass (use offer code KLKTDREX to receive an exclusive discount off your first order).
+Buy them from the Disney Stores in Japan, on the Official Website, or the easiest way is through Klook (use offer code KLKTDREX to receive an exclusive discount off your first order).

 For more details, read our Guide to Buying Tokyo Disney Resort Park Tickets, which answers many of your questions.

 4. There are Disney hotels & non-Disney hotels

 There are 3 deluxe Disney hotels and 1 value Disney hotel on property:

 The Hotel MiraCosta is right inside Tokyo DisneySea!
 This makes for a unique experience.